flowfree/django-starterapp/README.md

 A starter app for my Django projects.

-Run On Development Machine
+Run on Development Machine
 --------------------------

+To run the app on your local machine, you need Python 3.5+ and PostgreSQL installed on your computer.

-1. Create new virtualenv:
+1. Create and activate virtualenv:

         python3 -m venv venv
         . venv/bin/activate